UCSB-VRL/MethaneMapper-Spectral-Absorption-aware-Hyperspectral-Transformer-for-Methane-Detection/mhs_dataset/README.md

 ### Steps to download:
 1. Open terminal on your linux machine or cmd windows system
 2.  ```
     cd /location/where/to/download
     ```
 3. Connect to SFTP server using the following command
     ```
     sftp -P 2022 anonymous@brain.ece.ucsb.edu
     ```
+4. The data us available under "public" directory
+    ```
+    ls public
+    ```
+5. To download all data